Gana Misra

 Tools and Resources

 The SEC's EDGAR database is free and searchable, but it's not user-friendly for pattern analysis.
+As SEC Chair Gary Gensler stated in 2023, the SEC is working to "modernize EDGAR to make it more accessible and useful for investors."
 Consider these approaches:

 • RSS feeds: Set up company-specific feeds to get notified of new 8-Ks immediately